apache/nifi-minifi-cpp/CONFIGURE.md

 ### Graceful shutdown period

-When MiNiFi is stopped or restarted, either because of a restart command from C2, or because MiNiFi is stopped by the operating system, it may wait for connection queues to become empty if `nifi.flowcontroller.drain.timeout` is set in `minifi.properties`.
+When MiNiFi is stopped or restarted, either because of a stop or restart command from C2, or because MiNiFi is stopped by the operating system, it may wait for connection queues to become empty if `nifi.flowcontroller.drain.timeout` is set in `minifi.properties`.
 You can limit this wait to a shorter time by setting the